dart-lang/sdk/README.md

 **Note**: eventually you should expect all numbers to add up to the program size.
-Currently dart2js's `--dump-info` is not complete, so numbers for bootstraping code and lazy static initializers are missing.
+Currently dart2js's `--dump-info` is not complete, so numbers for bootstrapping code and lazy static initializers are missing.

 ### Function size analysis tool